-Garage Theater’s “The Last Days of Judas Iscariot” is overlong and inconsistently acted, but at its best it fills the stuffy air with remarkable theatrical artistry and the pulse of real life.
+Sometimes magic happens in unexpected places, even a woebegone Long Beach hole-in-the-wall whose thesps must do battle with the jukebox bass and screeching kids from the Italian restaurant next door.
+Garage Theater’s “The Last Days of Judas Iscariot” is overlong and inconsistently acted, but at its best — which is most of the time — it fills the stuffy air with remarkable theatrical artistry and the pulse of real life.

 Audience gingerly steps into Garage’s tiny ticky-tacky box of floor trash, surrounded by designer Staci Walters’ black and white, Jackson Pollock-nightmare wall treatment.

 Environment couldn’t be more fitting for author Stephen Adly Guirgis’ phantasmagorical court proceeding in Purgatory, designed to rehabilitate — or damn forever — history’s biggest lowlife, Jesus’ betrayer.